code-ember/Software-Design/README.md

-# CS-320-Project
+# CS-320 Software Design

-1. How can I ensure that my code, program, or software is functional and secure?
-Ensuring that my code is functional and secure by developing code that meets the requirements and that has been proven to work.
+## How can I ensure that my code, program, or software is functional and secure?
+Ensuring that my code is functional and secure involves developing code that meets the requirements and has been proven to work.
+This includes rigorous testing, code reviews, and adhering to best practices for security and functionality.

-2. How do I interpret user needs and incorporate them into a program?
-Understand and know the user needs by focusing on their goals rather than their preferences.
-Also, always listen to the user requirements in order to design a successful software for that user.
+## How do I interpret user needs and incorporate them into a program?
+Understanding user needs involves focusing on their goals rather than their preferences.
+It’s crucial to listen to user requirements and prioritize their objectives to design a successful software that meets their expectations and solves their problems effectively.

-3. How do I approach designing software?
-The approach is the most importment and useful part in the development process for meeting the needs of the user in order to develop the software design.
+## How do I approach designing software?
+Approaching software design is the most important and useful part of the development process.
+It involves understanding the user's needs, planning a cohesive design, and using iterative development to ensure that the software meets the user's requirements.
+This approach helps in creating a functional and user-friendly software solution.